Knowledge hub

 Does this include implementation, or is it just the plan?

 Just the plan.
-Advisory stops at the ranked recommendations and sequencing.
-Implementation happens afterward — you can run it internally, hand it to another vendor, or bring it to Solutions.
+The review stops at the ranked recommendations and sequencing.
+Implementation happens afterward, so you can run it internally, hand it to another vendor, or bring it to Solutions.
 We only talk build work if you ask.

 How is this different from Solutions work on CRM and automation?

 Solutions is where we wire the integrations, workflows, and reporting.
-Advisory is the step before: deciding what should be automated, in what order, and what should stay manual or get cleaned up first.
-Advisory produces the plan; Solutions builds from it.
+The review is the step before: deciding what should be automated, in what order, and what should stay manual or get cleaned up first.
+The review produces the plan; Solutions builds from it.

 What access or context do you need?